 Put simply, heat pumps draw renewable heat from either the air (in the case of air-source heat pumps) or the ground (for ground-source heat pumps) and converts this into energy that can heat your home and provide you with hot water.
-Air-source pumps absorb heat from the air outside your home and use electricity to warm its liquid refrigerant which acts as the heat source for your heating system.
-Ground-source heat pumps operate much like underfloor heating systems with pipes laid in the ground outside your home which circulates and heats water by absorbing natural geothermal energy from the earth.
+Air-source pumps absorb the warmth from the air outside your home and uses electricity to heat its liquid refrigerant which acts as the heat source for your heating system.
+Ground-source heat pumps operate much like underfloor heating systems with pipes laid in the ground outside your home which circulate water that gently absorbs natural geothermal energy from the earth.

 They are a much more energy-efficient way to heat a home compared to traditional heating sources and work best with water-based heating systems, such as underfloor heating.
 If you’re thinking about improving the energy rating of your home, our range of water floor heaters are the ideal heating system to use in conjunction with a heat pump.